Svensson Lab

 Principal Investigator

 Mattias is an Assistant Professor at the Department of Rheumatology and Inflammation Research, University of Gothenburg.
 He obtained his Ph.D. from the University of Gothenburg and his postdoctoral training at the La Jolla Insitute of Immunology and the University of California San Diego (UCSD).
-In addition to his position in Gothenburg, he is also an Assistant Adjunct Professor at UCSD.
+Mattias also serves at the Deputy Head of Department at The Department of Rheumatology and Inflammation Research

 Miriam Bollmann